-If you ever wanted to start a blog this is a great example how to do so leveraging React and GraphQL.
+If you ever wanted to start a blog this is a great example of how to do so leveraging React and GraphQL.
 I am not saying that Wordpress always is a bad choice but with Gatsby you can create highly performant sites while using React which is an awesome combination!

 Gridsome is to Vue...Okay, we already had that with Next/Nuxt but the same is true for Gridsome and Gatsby.
 Both use GraphQL as a data layer but Gridsome makes use of VueJS.
 It also is an awesome static site generator that will help you create great blogs:

-This project will teach you how to build a simple blog to get started with Gridsome, GraphQL and Markdown.
+This project will teach you how to build a simple blog to get started with Gridsome, GraphQL, and Markdown.
 It also covers how to deploy the application via Netlify.